-population but this is not a new issue and both the council and NHS Lothian have developed mechanisms to mitigate this pressure.

 The other uncertainties have been and will continue to be managed through the IJB's Strategic Plan (and the supporting Financial Plan) and the IJB's Strategic Planning Group discusses and develops transformational change and new integrated models of delivery of both social and health care.

+Val de Souza.
+IJB Chair.

-Carolyn Hirst, IJB Chair.
+Val de Souza, IJB Chair.
+Claire Flanagan

-Morag Barrow, Chief Officer.

 Claire Flanagan, Chief Finance Officer.